pinchasaurus/refaction/PullRequestNotes.md

 * Added automatic generation of Swagger document using NSwag, and made Swagger UI the default page.

+* All controller actions return HttpActionResult and verify model state and parameters before proceeding.

 ## Comments

 If the original constraints were lifted, then I would migrate the project to Visual Studio 2017, enable database migrations, add a logging layer to record controller activity in a database (or other store), and work on upgrading the project to .NET Core and Entity Framework Core.
 If performance was a concern, then I would also convert all controller actions to asynchronous methods to free up threads in the application pool.